lara-martin/interactive-fiction-class/homeworks/text-adventure-game/text-adventure-game.md

 ## Instructions

 In this homework assignment, you will write your own classic text adventure game.
 This homework can be completed in groups of up to 5 people.
 You will implement two text adventure games.
 One will be a re-implementation of the __Action Castle__ game, and one will be a game that you design yourself.
 The game that you design can be on any topic, or can tell any story of your choice.
-We will play the games that you design during class, and part of your grade will be awarded based on how creative/exciting your classmates think your game is.

-If your team has more than 2 members, you complete extensions to keep the amount of work comparable to smaller teams.

 ### Using our Starter code